department-for-transport/coffee-and-coding/20181010_Software_Dev_practices_in_R/README.md

   - (e.g. this is the version of the code used for release 2018)
 - **Who** made the changes and **why** is recorded
 - Working on the code at the same time is facilitated with 'branches' and 'merges'
-- If something breaks, `git` has a number of tools to find out where the break occurred
+- If something breaks, `git` has a number of tools to find out where the break occurred and revert to a previous version if necessary
 - **`git`** is the client, **GitHub** is a repository hosting service.